 Similarly, pilate workouts are centered around the core (abs, lower back, hips, inner and outer thighs) as instructors believe this is the body’s “powerhouse”.

 There are two types of pilate workouts—one that is focused on the floor using a thick mat and the other on a reformer, a sliding platform that has a foot bar, springs and pulleys to provide resistance.

 If you take a pilates class on the mat, then you will most likely be using gravity as your form of resistance.
 Otherwise, classes on the reformer will use the springs and pulleys to add resistance.
 Both forms of exercise are great for building lean muscle and strengthening your core.
 However, if I had to pick one—I say go for a class on the reformer.

-Pilates is offered at many studios in Augusta and is a great way to get active and build muscle, while minimizing impact on the joints.
-The concept of pilates is to build and strengthen the muscles opposed to bulking through strength training.
+Pilates is offered at many studios in Augusta and is a great way to get active and build muscle while minimizing the impact on the joints.
+The concept of pilates is to build and strengthen the muscles as opposed to bulking through strength training.
 Pilates will also increase your flexibility and improve your everyday mobility.
 By focusing on the movements at hand, pilates is said to improve mental capabilities and reduce stress—thus it is claimed to be a mental workout just as much as a physical one.